 Adobe does not plan to further enhance tracking of opened/bounced emails send by AEM SMTP service.

-The recommendation is to leverage Adobe Campaign and its AEM integration.
+The recommendation is to use Adobe Campaign and its AEM integration.

 When you send a newsletter to many users, there are usually some invalid emails addresses in the list.
 Sending newsletters to those addresses bounce back.
-AEM is capable of managing those bounces and can stop sending newsletters to those addresses after the configured bounce counter is exceeded.
+AEM can manage those bounces and can stop sending newsletters to those addresses after the configured bounce counter is exceeded.
 By default, the bounce rate is set to 3 but is configurable.

-To set AEM up to track bounced emails, you need to set up AEM to poll an existing mailbox where bounced emails are received (usually this is the “from” email address that you specify where you send the newsletter).
+To set AEM up to track bounced emails, set up AEM to poll an existing mailbox where bounced emails are received.
+Usually, this location is the “from” email address that you specify where you send the newsletter.
 AEM polls this inbox and imports all emails below the path specified in the polling configuration.
 A workflow is then triggered to search for the bounced email addresses within the users and updates the bounceCounter property value of the user accordingly.
-After the configured max bounces is exceeded, the user is removed from the newsletter list.
+After the configured max bounces are exceeded, the user is removed from the newsletter list.

 The feed importer lets you repeatedly import content from external sources into your repository.
 With this configuration of the feed importer, AEM checks the sender’s mailbox for bounced emails.

-To configure the feed importer for tracking bounced emails:
+To configure the feed importer for tracking bounced emails, do the following:

 In Tools, select the Feed Importer.

-Add a new configuration by selecting the type and by adding information to the polling URL to configure the host and port.
-In addition, you need to add some mail and protocol-specific parameters to the URL query.
+Add a configuration by selecting the type and by adding information to the polling URL so you can configure the host and port.
+In addition, add some mail and protocol-specific parameters to the URL query.
 Set the configuration to poll at least once a day.

 All configurations need information about the following in the polling URL: